ftrbrum/School_District_Analysis/README.md

 ## Project Overview:

 The school board has noticed evidence of academic dishonesty within the Thomas High School ninth graders.
-We have been contacted by Maria to replace the math and reading scores with NaNs for the Thomas School ninth graders.
-We have set out to complete:
+To uphold state-testing standards we have been contacted by Maria to replace the math and reading scores with NaNs for the Thomas School ninth graders.
+We have set out to complete the following:

 1. Replace reading and math scores to NaNs for Thomas High School ninth grade.
 2. Repeat the district summary with updated data.